I received compensation for this post, but the opinions are mine alone.

 Holiday Traditions: Helping Others

 My sister and I began a Black Friday tradition over 10 years ago.
 We used to love doing the all-day shopping thing (something I no longer participate in), but we always selected gifts to give to children in need.
 We continued this tradition with our children.
-We took the kids to Big Lots and let them each pick out a toy for another child.
+We took the kids to a toy store and let them each pick out a toy for another child.
 Bryce’s school does Dreidel Buddies, so they can each pick a child who will receive the toys they selected.

 Holiday Traditions: Photos